elixir-image/image/README.md

 `Image` is intended to provide well-documented common image processing functions in an idiomatic Elixir functional style as a layer above the very comprehensive set of functions in `Vix` and `libvips`.

+As of version 0.18.0, `Image` provides optional integration with [Bumblebee](https://hex.pm/packages/bumblebee) allowing machine learning models to be deployed as part of an image processing pipeline.

-It is also intended to be an idiomatic API layer over [eVision (OpenCV)](https://github.com/cocoa-xu/evision).
+`Image` is also intended to be an idiomatic API layer over [eVision (OpenCV)](https://github.com/cocoa-xu/evision).
 As of `Image verison 0.9.0`, the `Image.QRcode.decode/1` function is provided to decode QRcodes with the functionality to do so provided by `eVision`.
 The `eVision` integration is optional and currently considered experimental.

 In a very simple image resizing [benchmark](https://github.com/kipcole9/image/blob/main/bench/image_resize.exs), `Image` is approximately 2 to 3 times faster than `Mogrify` and uses about 5 times less memory.

+The documentation can be found at [https://hexdocs.pm/image](https://hexdocs.pm/image).

 ## Installation